vincentorback/clean-wordpress-admin/README.md

 ## Using
 Don’t just include these files in your project.
 Look at the content, update the options and see what works for you!
+The code is not optimized for speed, it’s optimized for readability.

- You should probably keep some things visible for you or a super admin.
+ You should probably keep some things visible to you or a super admin.
 Check the user role like this:
 ```php
 if ( ! current_user_can( 'administrator' ) ) {
   // Clean it up!